EvolEcolGroup/EEG_Docker/README.md

 - manual_build_deploy_docker
 - manual_test_image

-Urla for those tests (on CircleCi) are not posted here since a new manual job will be created at each commit.
+Urls for those tests (on CircleCi) are not posted here since a new manual job will be created at each commit.
 Please, do not bookmark the manual jobs, otherwise you will re-run the older version of the repository.

 ## New dockers